foodnome/handbook/README.md

 # Our Handbook

-Well we did not write any of this!
-All credits go to Josephine.
+We did not write this entire handbook ourselves, most were previouly done by Josephine.

 If these policies sound like a place where you want to work, check out our jobs postings at [foodnome.com/about](https://foodnome.com/about).